Key Takeaway

 Should I choose ACV capsules over liquid on tirzepatide?

 ACV capsules bypass the teeth and esophagus, which reduces erosion risk.
-However, they still deliver acid to the stomach.
+But they still deliver acid to the stomach.
 Capsules may be slightly easier to tolerate than liquid, but they carry the same gastric concerns.
 If you must take ACV, capsules taken with food are a reasonable compromise.